AlignMixup: Improving Representations By Interpolating Aligned Features: Experiments

-\paragraph{Image classification} As shown in \autoref{tab:cls}, AlignMix is on par or outperforms the SOTA methods by achieving the lowest top-1 error, especially on large datasets.
-On CIFAR-10, AlignMix is on par with Co-Mixup and Puzzlemix with R-18 and WRN16-8.
-On CIFAR-100, it outperforms CutMix and Manifold mixup by 1.55\% and 1.14\% with R-18 and WRN16-8, respectively.
-On TI, using the top-1 error (\%) reported for competitors by~\cite{kim2021co}, AlignMix outperforms Co-Mixup by 3.12\% using R-18.
-On Imagenet, using the top-1 error (\%) reported for competitors by~\cite{kim2020puzzle}, AlignMix outperforms PuzzleMix by 2.41\%.
-Importantly, while the overall improvement by SOTA methods on ImageNet over Baseline is around 2\%, AlignMix improves SOTA by another 2.5\%.
+As shown in \autoref{tab:cls}, AlignMixup and AlignMixup/AE is on par or outperforms the SOTA methods by achieving the lowest top-1 error, especially on large datasets.
+On CIFAR-10, AlignMixup and AlignMixup/AE is on par with Co-Mixup and Puzzlemix with R-18 and WRN16-8.
+On CIFAR-100, AlignMixup outperforms StyleCutMix and Manifold mixup by 1.05\% and 0.46\% with R-18 and WRN16-8, respectively.
+On TI, AlignMixup outperforms Co-Mixup by 2.72\% using R-18.
+From ~\autoref{tab:cls-imgnet}, AlignMixup/AE outperforms PuzzleMix by 2.41\% on ImageNet.
+While the overall improvement by SOTA methods on ImageNet over Baseline is around 2\%, AlignMixup/AE improves SOTA by another 2.5\%.